dpakGit/DevOps_Traning/Terraform/Assignments/Mypractice.md

  Or alternatively, when running terraform apply, provide the default value for the custom_uuid variable:

 Command-2 :

 ```
 terraform apply -var "custom_uuid=$(uuidgen)"
 ```

+Output:
+This will create a random console name like the following :

+first-87a3b7af-9425-4c69-8c29-e2c016996e68

 Alternatively, you can hardcode the UUID value:

 Command -3 :